serverpod/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

 ```dart
 sessionManager.signedInUser;
 ```
-Returns a `UserInfo` object if the user is signed in, or `null` if not.
+Returns a `UserInfo` object if the user is currently signed in, or `null` if the user is not.

 #### Register authentication
-To register the user in the session manager, storing their information and refreshing the streaming connection:
+To register a signed in user in the session manager:

 ```dart
 await sessionManager.registerSignedInUser(